oliverphilcox/RascalC/docs/usage/correlation-functions.rst

 This script creates ASCII files for each output correlation function, of the form ``xi_jack_n{N}_m{M}_{INDEX}.dat`` for N radial bins, M angular bins and INDEX specifying the correlation function type (11 = autocorrelation of field 1 (default), 12 = cross-correlation of fields 1 and 2, 22 = autocorrelation of field 2). **NB**: These have a different file format to the non-jackknife correlation functions.
 The first and second lines of the ``.dat`` file list the radial and angular bin centers, but each succeeding line gives the entire correlation function estimate for a given jackknife.
 The rows indicate the jackknife and the columns specify the collapsed bin, using the indexing :math:`\mathrm{bin}_\mathrm{collapsed} = \mathrm{bin}_\mathrm{radial}\times n_\mu + \mathrm{bin}_\mathrm{angular}` for a total of :math:`n_\mu` angular bins.

-These files are read automatically by the :ref:`post-processing-multi` code.
+These files are read automatically by the :ref:`post-processing-jackknife` code.